jupyter/docker-stacks/docs/using/selecting.md

 `jupyter/datascience-notebook` includes libraries for data analysis from the Python, R, and Julia communities.

-- Everything in the `jupyter/scipy-notebook`, `jupyter/r-notebook`, and `jupyter/julia-notebook` images and their ancestor
+- Everything in `jupyter/scipy-notebook` and its ancestor images
-  images
+- The R and Julia packages from the `jupyter/r-notebook` and `jupyter/julia-notebook` images (but not the additional system packages installed via `apt` in `jupyter/r-notebook`, such as `unixodbc-dev`)
 - [rpy2](https://rpy2.github.io/doc/latest/html/index.html) package

 ### jupyter/pyspark-notebook